eums/website/contact-us/index.markdown

 ### By phone

 Though it is not possible to provide a universal society phone number, by contacting EUMS as detailed above, an appropriate phone number for one of our committee members can be administered on a need-to-know basis.

+### Music library

+EUMS retains a large quantity of music which is available for hire.
+For further details, please contact our President at <president@eums.org.uk> or see our [music library page](/music-library/).